 When viruses enter your body, they hijack your cells and force them to make more copies of themselves.
 This can cause infection and illness.
 A virus cannot live a full life without attaching to a living thing because it lacks vital abilities, like reproduction and energy generation.

 There are four main types of viruses: DNA viruses, RNA viruses, retroviruses, and flaviviruses.
 DNA viruses include herpesviruses, adenoviruses, and poxviruses.
-RNA viruses include influenza viruses, HIV, and Ebola virus.
+RNA viruses include influenza viruses, HIV, and Ebola viruses.
 Retroviruses use RNA as their genetic material but can also convert it into DNA.
-These include HIV and human T-lymphotropic virus (HTLV).
+These include HIV and the human T-lymphotropic virus (HTLV).
 Flaviviruses are a type of RNA virus that includes the West Nile virus, dengue fever virus, and Zika virus.

 Coronaviruses are, also, a type of RNA virus.
 They get their name from the crown-like spikes on their surface.
 Coronaviruses cause COVID and other respiratory illnesses in humans, ranging from the common cold to more serious diseases such as severe acute respiratory syndrome (SARS).

 Viruses have been around for centuries.
 The first recorded outbreak of a viral disease was in the 6th century BCE when an outbreak of the plague decimated the Greek city-state of Athens.

 Since then, viruses have been responsible for many major outbreaks, including the Spanish Flu pandemic of 1918, which killed more than 50 million people.
 In recent years, viruses have made headlines for causing several serious diseases, such as Ebola, SARS, Zika and, of course, COVID.

 Viruses are a threat to human health because they cause a wide range of diseases.